 Her qualifications include: Ph.D. in ECE, M.A. (hons) degree, B.A. degree, Higher Diploma of Teaching, Kindergarten Diploma, and Montessori Diploma (dist) London.

 Her main research areas have included defining and assessing quality in early childhood services, men in teaching, the effects of childcare on children, education for gifted children, women and work, and breastfeeding-friendly ECE services.
 Sarah is the author of the Ministry of Education's Best Evidence synthesis on "Quality Teaching: Early Foundations" and reports on the Parents as First Teachers Programme.
 She has been on numerous government consultation groups and over the years many politicians have sought her for personal advice on early childhood matters.
-A former middle distance and marathon runner, she continues to enjoy fitness and is a mother of five children.
+A former middle distance and marathon runner, she continues to enjoy fitness and has five children.

 Warwick Marshall - Professional Advice and Service Manager